Dick Walton - Natural History Services

 Richman, Cutler & Hill 2012

-name of image name of image name of image The illustrations at right are Emerton's drawings of females of the three Tutelina species that have been recorded in Massachusetts.
+The illustrations below are Emerton’s drawings of females of the three Tutelina species that have been recorded in Massachusetts.
 Commenting on the present species T. harti (Icius Hartii) the Peckhams state, The figures drawn by Mr. Emerton are excellent . . . adding that several details omitted from the illustrations are found in more perfect specimens.
-In fact Emerton's typical illustrations, relying as they do solely on a dorsal presentation, gives us a general sense of overall shape but in some cases fails to capture important details.
+In fact Emerton’s typical illustrations, relying as they do solely on a dorsal presentation, gives us a general sense of overall shape but in some cases fails to capture important details.
 The shapes (in dorsal view) are indeed similar but the cephalothorax and abdomen of T. harti when seen from the side is characteristically flattened (see video).
 Shapes of jumpers in real life may also differ in critical ways from a generalized illustration.
-The female shown in the video, for instance, is gravid and this gives her abdomen a distended look.
+The female shown in the video, for instance, is gravid and thus her abdomen is distended.

 Emerton, 1891